Skip to content

 NimbleBrain organizes settings by scope — what each setting affects:

 • You — your personal profile (theme, display name, timezone).
-Lives outside /settings; reach it via the avatar menu in the bottom-left of the sidebar.
+Lives at /profile, reached from the avatar menu at the top-left of the sidebar.

-• This Workspace — settings for the workspace you’re currently active in (its name, members, instructions, app config, usage).
-Visible to all workspace members; admin-only writes for most.
+• This Workspace — settings for the workspace you’re currently focused on (its name, members, instructions, app config, connectors, skills).
+Lives under /w/<id>/settings/*.

-• Organization — admin-only settings that affect every workspace (model defaults, user management, the workspace catalog).
+• Organization — admin-only settings that affect every workspace (model defaults, the workspace roster, user management, org-wide usage).
+Lives under /org/*.

-Your profile is reachable any time from the avatar menu at the bottom-left of the sidebar.
-Click your avatar → Profile settings.
+Reach your profile any time from the avatar menu at the top-left of the sidebar — click your avatar, then Profile settings.
+The profile surface is tabbed.

-• Display Name — How your name appears to teammates in shared conversations.
+• Display Name — how your name appears to teammates.

 • Theme — System (follows your OS), Light, or Dark.